Recipe: How to bake crusty ciabatta at home

 RECIPE: David Winterbottom, Kāpiti Artisan Bakery

 This recipe is a two-stage process using a traditional Italian overnight fermentation called a biga.
 Make the biga 12-18 hours before you need it.
 This dough is very soft and it’s easiest to knead it with an electric mixer.
-If you’re attempting it by hand, see the tips at left.
+If you’re attempting it by hand, see the tips above.

 200g strong white bread flour*

 260g strong white bread flour*